scikit-learn-contrib/DESlib/docs/user_guide/tutorial.rst

     # Split the data into training and DSEL for DS techniques
     X_train, X_dsel, y_train, y_dsel = train_test_split(X_train, y_train, test_size=0.5)

+Another important aspect is to normalize the data so that it has zero mean and unit variance, which is a common requirement for many machine learning algorithms.
+This step can be easily done using the StandardScaler class from scikit-learn_.
+Note that the StandardScaler transform should be fitted using the training and DSEL data only.
+Then, it can be applied for the test data.

+An important point here is that in case of small datasets or when the base classifier models in the pool are weak estimators such as Decision Stumps or Perceptrons, an overlap between the training data and DSEL may be beneficial for achieving better performance.

 Training a pool of classifiers:
 -------------------------------

 The next step is to generate a pool of classifiers.
-Each implemented method receives as an input a list of classifiers.
 This list can be either homogeneous (i.e., all base classifiers are of the same type) or heterogeneous (base classifiers of different types).
-The library supports any type of base classifiers from scikit-learn library.
+The library supports any type of base classifiers that is compatible with the scikit-learn library.

 In this example, we generate a pool composed of 10 Perceptron classifiers using the Bagging technique.
 It is important to mention that some DS techniques require that the base classifiers are capable of estimating probabilities (i.e., implements the predict_proba function).

 For the Perceptron model, this can be achieved by calibrating the outputs of the base classifiers using the CalibratedClassifierCV class from scikit-learn.

 .. code-block:: python